evkx/evkx.github.io/content/models/xpeng/g6/g6_rwd_standard_range/_index.md

 The front suspension employs a [double wishbone](../../../../technology/suspension/#double-wishbone) design, while the rear uses a [Multilink](../../../../technology/suspension/#multilink) setup.
 The standard suspension includes steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 160 mm.

+### Steering

+Dynamic steering is a standard on the XPENG G6 RWD Standard Range, varying the steering ratio based on driving speed for enhanced control and comfort.

+### Drive Modes

+The XPENG G6 RWD Standard Range lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
+The driver can choose between 4 modes:

+- Comfort: Comfort steering and efficent throttle.
+- Standard: Balanced steering and throttle.
+- Sport: Dynamic steering and throttle.
+- Individual: User-defined settings for steering and throttle.

 ### Brakes

 The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.

 ### Regenerative Braking

-[Regenerative braking](../../../../technology/regen/) is available in two modes.
-You can use [one-pedal driving](../../../../technology/regen/#one-pedal-driving) or you can coast and use the [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal) to regen.
-The system stops the car completely using friction brakes.
+[**Automatic regeneration**](../../../../technology/regen/#automatic-regen-adaptive) is not available in this model.
+However, [regenerative braking](../../../../technology/regen/) is facilitated through [**one-pedal driving**](../../../../technology/regen/#one-pedal-driving) combined with [**blended brakes**](../../../../technology/regen/#manual-regen-using-brake-pedal).
+You can choose between two stopping modes for one-pedal driving. **Hold mode** brings the vehicle to a complete stop using friction brakes, and **Roll mode** allows the vehicle to roll until it stops naturally.

+Additionally, you can adjust the strength of the regenerative braking when you lift your foot off the accelerator.
+There are three levels of regenerative braking to choose from, allowing you to customize the driving experience to your preference.

 ## Exterior

 The XPENG G6 RWD Standard Range, with dimensions of 4753 mm in length, 1920 mm in width, and 1650 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
 These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
-You can choose between 5 different paint colors when ordering this model.
+The XPENG G6 RWD Standard Range is available in a total of 5 paint colors, including several striking metallic options.

 You can select from multiple wheel designs, all available in the same size, on the XPENG G6 RWD Standard Range, allowing you to personalize your vehicle to match your style and driving preferences.
 The available tire and wheel combinations include: